angarsky/diveintopython/learn/modules/popular_modules/requests.md

 ### How to use RESTful APIs in Python

-Python provides a library called 'Flask' which is widely used for building REST APIs.
+Python provides a library called `Flask` which is widely used for building REST APIs.
 To create a RESTful API using `Flask`, you need to install `Flask` and use the routing capabilities to define API endpoints.

-Here is an example of how to create an API endpoint using Flask:
+#### How to create an API endpoint using Flask:

 ```python
 from flask import Flask